 Polarity Ball Rubicon

 The sequel to Polarity Ball, released October 18, 2018 for Gear VR and Oculus Go.
 Built in Unity and C# using the Oculus mobile SDK.
-Rubicon expanded on the original's magnetic physics with more complex level geometry, and added support for the Oculus Go 3DOF controller alongside the original touchpad controls — giving players a physical pointer in VR space for the first time in the series.
+Rubicon expanded on the original's court-based magnetic gameplay — each player controlling a polarity switch to attract or repel the ball toward their opponent's target pole — with more complex level geometry, toggleable gravity, and support for the Oculus Go 3DOF controller alongside the original touchpad controls.

 The name fits.
 Rubicon was the point of no return: more technically ambitious, harder to build, and a more committed statement about what the physics system could actually do.